 McCarran International Airport (LAS) is the main airport for public and military use in Las Vegas, Nevada.
 We review the best Priority Pass airport lounge if you are flying from las Vegas.

-Las Vegas is one of the top convention destinations in the U.S., as being famous for its casinos and its neon strip.
+Las Vegas is one of the top convention destinations in the U.S., being famous for its casinos and its neon strip.
 50 million passengers pass through this airport each year.

 We have already reviewed the best executive or club lounges in Las Vegas.
 Wherever you decide to stay, in Las Vegas or elsewhere, book via our luxury travel concierge.
 We offer free upgrades, free breakfasts, and free perks at hotels, including the Four Seasons, Hyatt, Ritz Carlton, Marriott, InterContinental, and more.